aws/aws-node-termination-handler/docs/kubernetes_events.md

 ```

 Results can also be printed out in JSON or YAML format and piped to processors like `jq` or `yq`.
 Then, the above annotations can also be used for discovery and filtering.

+## Caveats

+### Default annotations in Queue Processor Mode

+Default annotations values are gathered from the IMDS endpoint local to the Node on which AWS Node Termination Handler runs.
+This is fine when running on IMDS Processor Mode since an AWS Node Termination Handler Pod will be deployed to all Nodes via a `DaemonSet` and each Node will emit all events related to itself with its own default annotations.

+However, when running in Queue Processor Mode AWS Node Termination Handler is deployed to a number of Nodes (1 replica by default) since it's done via a `Deployment`.
+In that case the default annotations values will be gathered from the Node(s) running AWS Node Termination Handler, and so the values in the default annotations stamped to all events will match those of the Node from which the event was emitted, not those of the Node of which the event is about.